Breadcrumb

 • Prepare some questions about the role and organisation, depending on what your career priorities are.
 For instance, does the organisation offer training and progression opportunities?
 How does the organisation describe its culture?

-How to respond to LinkedIn recruiter professionally?
+How to professionally respond to a LinkedIn recruiter?

 Make sure you’re opening every message you receive and seeing if the opportunity is right for you.
 If it’s not, decline in a professional manner but ask them to keep you in mind for other opportunities.
 If you’re keen, say you’re interested and ask if an initial interview can be arranged.